 To run a Tukey Test in QI Macros follow these steps:

-- Click on QI Macros menu, then Statistical Templates, then Tukey:
+- Click on the QI Macros menu > Stat Templates > Tukey:

 - A workbook will open to a worksheet with links to various Non-Paramentric tests including the Tukey Test.
-Click on the Tukey hotlink to go to the Tukey worksheet:
+Click on the Tukey hyperlink to go to the Tukey worksheet:

 - Input your data in columns A and B and confidence level in cell E17 (default = 95).

 - Next, click on the Arrow Circled in red above to Update column C and the Chart:

 How Total End Count (cell E15) is Determined